Noticing your Nespresso coffee doesn't taste as fresh, or your machine is brewing slower than usual?

 1. Select a descaling fluid.
 There is a wide range of suitable descaling fluids online.
 The Impressa Coffee Machine Descaler is a good choice because it's gentle enough on Nespresso machines.

 2. Fill the tank with the descaling solution.
-Take care to add 17oz (500ml) of water to no more than 4oz (118ml) of descaling fluid.
+Add 17oz (500ml) of water to no more than 4oz (118ml) of descaling fluid.

 3. Place a large bowl under the coffee outlet and select your Nespresso machine’s descaling mode.
 The descaling solution will pass through the appliance and into the bowl you previously put under the coffee outlet.

-4. Refill the water tank with the bowl’s contents and repeat the descaling process.
+4. Refill the water tank with the contents of the bowl and repeat the descaling process.
 After the fluid has made this second cycle, you can dispose of it.

 5. Finish the descaling process using clean water.
 This stage is the rinsing step, which will help clean the machine and remove any remaining chemicals and limescale.
 To thoroughly clean your Nespresso machine, repeat this rinsing process at least three times.